DIYGift IdeasKids Crafts

 STEP FOUR

 Using E6000 Fabri-Fuse, attach each of the symbols to four of the Smoke Felt circles.
-These will become the fronts of the playing card holders and can be set aside to dry.
-Fabri-Fuse from E600 is the perfect fabric glue for felt because it retains some of its elasticity after it dries.
+Fabri-Fuse from E6000 is the perfect fabric glue for felt because it retains some of its elasticity after it dries.

 STEP FIVE

 Using the leftovers of the Smoke Kunin® Classic™ Felt plus one more sheet, measure 12 rectangles that are 2 1/4″ tall by 9″ wide using a white chalk pencil.
 The white chalk pencil shows up nicely on the dark felt but doesn't leave any permanent marks.
-Cut out each rectangle with scissors.

 STEP SIX

-Secure the first pocket to Smoke Kunin® Classic™ Felt back base circle with straight pins, using the pattern as your guide.
 Sew the bottom edge of the pocket on a sewing machine with thread in a coordinating color, using a 1/4″ seam allowance.
 Make sure to backstitch at the beginning and end of your stitching to secure the threads in place.
 Remove the pins and trim any long threads.
-I love my Singer Heavy Duty Sewing Machine because it easily sews through layers of thicker materials like felt and it is totally portable.
+I love my Singer Heavy Duty Sewing Machine because it easily sews through layers of thicker materials like felt and it is portable.

 STEP SEVEN

 Secure the second pocket to Smoke Kunin® Classic™ Felt back base circle with straight pins, using the pattern as your guide.
 The top edge of the second pocket will slightly overlap the bottom of the first pocket.
-Sew the bottom edge of the pocket on a sewing machine, using a 1/4″ seam allowance.
-Remove the pins and trim any long threads with scissors.

 Secure the third pocket to Smoke Kunin® Classic™ Felt back base circle with straight pins, using the pattern as your guide.
 You will not stitch this pocket right now, but later when the front and back circles are sewn together.